BioCAT

 1) Motion analysis

 Motion analysis is crucial in various fields, including medical diagnosis, biomechanics, and even animation.
 To acquire kinematic information, optical motion capture is the gold standard.
 This method tracks reflective markers placed on the skin to infer the underlying 3D movements of the skeleton.
 Yet, the skin is not rigidly attached to the skeleton, introducing relative skin movements.
 In computer graphics, this skin movement is considered to be essential to create realistic-looking avatars.
-However, in rehabilitation sciences, the skin motion interferes with the accurate extraction of joint kinematics and kinetics and is therefore considered as noise.
+However, in rehabilitation sciences, skin motion interferes with the accurate extraction of joint kinematics and kinetics and is therefore considered noise.

 In this project, a novel methodology to determine more accurate kinematics is being developed.
 The skin shift is not treated as noise but is seen as an important source of information.
 Therefore, methods from clinical biomechanics and computer graphics are blended.
 The skin geometry deformation is measured and modelled.
 The kinematics are determined by enforcing consistency between the measured and predicted skin surface.